FAQs

 • How long does pool equipment repair take?

-Most pool equipment repairs, like pumps or heaters, take one to three days, depending on the issue and the parts availability.
+In the experience of our team, most pool equipment repairs, like pumps or heaters, take one to three days, depending on the issue and the parts availability.
+We can help with your pool light replacement and a variety of other projects!

 • How much does pool repair typically cost?